Where there is room for bravery in sales hiring

 - Changing Function to Sales.
 Hiring someone who has worked only non-sales roles for a predominantly hunting oriented role rarely if ever works.
 Similarly, hunters can become farmers generally speaking but it rarely works the other way around.
 There’s no sense in rolling the dice to see whether that individual can succeed in sales.
 Rating – 8 (Often not worth the risk)

-- Candidate has Right industry, wrong vertical.
+- The candidate has the Right industry, wrong vertical.
 Most hiring managers are ok with candidates needing to learn a vertical as long as they have the industry background.
 Rating 2 (limited bravery required. totally worth it and commonly practiced)

 - Right vertical, wrong industry.
 Candidates should be able to leverage their vertical expertise in the new role to change industry orientation.
 Rating 2 (limited bravery required. totally worth it and commonly practiced)